 If the basic Eastern European criteria are met, invest your business partner with your trust, until you have proof of the opposite.
 Allow your outsourcees to be innovative and try to go that extra mile when it comes to team buildings or business dinners.

 Confrontational cultures hold disagreement and debate as being positive for the team or organization.
 Open confrontation will not directly affect relationships in their vision.
-Eastern Europeans also prefer to avoid confrontation, as it can be seen as negatively impacting performance.
+Eastern Europeans also prefer to avoid confrontation, as it can be seen as a negatively impacting performance.
 It can break group harmony and affect business relationships.
 This means they could need a conflict management procedure and clear guidelines to follow if a conflict arises.